inspircd/docs/docs/rules.md

 * Do not privately message individuals asking for support unless invited to.
 The fastest way of obtaining support is asking in \#inspircd and waiting for someone to help you.
 The only exception to this is if the channel is moderated during a bot attack you can message an op to ask to be voiced.

 * Well-behaved bots are allowed but must not speak unless spoken to and must not be used for breaking these rules, ban evasion, or public logging.
+You should mark your bot using user mode +B (bot) if possible.

 ### Enforcement